avseoul/avseoul.github.io/portfolio-alt/README.md

 #### What

-- A technical exploration in VR with spring physics for sling shot to trigger confetti like particles
+- Spring physics for sling shot to trigger confetti like particles
-- Implemented with Unity3D/Oculus Rift
+- Implemented with Unity3D, runs on Oculus Rift

 ---